The Golden Age (Nowra play): Themes

 The play addresses many themes and ideas.
 The lost tribe has been seen as an allegory for the Aboriginal Tasmanians, and indeed all Aboriginal and first-nations people.
 The play also addresses the basis, and the flaws, of the Australian culture.

 Many of its themes are consistent with Tasmanian Gothic literature and it is considered a good modern example of the genre.
 It has been described as one of Nowra's great theatrical achievements.

 Productions

 The Golden Age premiered in February 1985, presented by the Playbox Theatre Company at the Studio, Victorian Arts Centre in Melbourne.
 Subsequent productions include Sydney's Nimrod Theatre Company which opened at the Seymour Centre in August 1987, and a Sydney Theatre Company revival which opened in January 2016.

+In 1988, The Golden Age was performed at the Taki Rua Depot Theatre in Wellington, New Zealand.
+The cast included Dame Kate Harcourt, Dulcie Smart and Helen Moulder.